 Animal Sacrifice and Sample Collection

 Animals were weighed before, during and after the experimental period.
 After 42 days of exposure and treatment, the rats were fasted over-night [19,20] and culled under ketamine (40 mg/kg) anesthesia administered intraperitoneally [21].
 Liver tissue was harvested, weighed, rinsed with normal saline, and preserved in formaldehyde solution for further analysis (biochemical and histological studies).
+Blood is not collected for biochemical analysis?

 Tissue Homogenization

 Liver tissue samples was homogenized in ice-cold of 0.1M phosphate buffer saline (pH 7.4) and 10% homogenate was prepared [22].
 The homogenate was thereafter centrifuged for 15 minutes at 3000 rpm and the supernatant was used for the assay of liver function and inflammatory markers.
+Why not serum is used for ELISA?

 Biochemical Assay

 Estimation of hepatic markers: Alkaline phosphatase (A.L.P.), alanine aminotransferase (A.L.T.), aspartate aminotransferase (A.S.T.) were measured using standard laboratory kit according to manufacturer's guide.
+Kit makeup?

 Oxidative Stress Markers: Oxidative stress markers were assayed as follows;